Heatmaps by Hexos

 What products will I receive / gain access to once the heatmap has been generated?

 Once your heatmap has been generated you will be emailed a zip folder that will contain high definition images and the full raw data for your heatmap represented as GeoJSON.
 There are multiple high definition images with max travel times ranging from 1 hour to 3 hours (and their corresponding map legends).
 Heatmap images are square and come in the following sizes: (512px, 1024px, 2048px, 3072px).
 Check out our Service Overview for a quick tour of what you receive when you use our service.
 Your GeoJSON can be used in our interactive heatmap viewer, see below.

 Are the images and the raw data subject to any license?

 The images and the raw data (GeoJSON) are protected by the Creative Commons 4.0 License.

 We will always strive to generate the heatmaps as quickly as possible, however as you can imagine there is a lot of data to process!
 We aim to return heatmaps within 1-5 working days however this is only an estimate.

 What am I able to do with the raw data?

 The raw data is represented as GeoJSON.
 GeoJSON is a standard for representing simple geographical features, this means it is supported by most online mapping systems.
 The raw data can be very useful as it will allow you put interactive heatmaps on your own websites, change the colouring of the heatmaps, change the underlying map styles and much more.
-To find example code and use cases of this GeoJSON please check out our GitHub site.
 You can also get a full breakdown of all the variables we save in the GeoJSON in the GeoJSON section of The Heatmap Handbook.